JetBrains/ring-ui/README.md

 Instead of jQuery Ring UI uses modern DOM APIs, [DOM 4 polyfill](https://github.com/WebReflection/dom4) (should be imported via `import 'dom4';`) and some handy helpers located in the `dom` component. `jqLite` is still available for Angular.js components, however, using it is not recommended.

-## Pre-commit hook

-There is a pre-commit hook that runs static analysis checks and rejects the commit if they fail.
-Use `npm run setup-hooks` to install it.

 ## Wallaby support